CrucibleIQ is now in its free beta period! Sign-up now for a chance to win lifetime access!

 • You need proper PDF annotation

-• Citations and bibliographies are non-negotiable
+• Citations and reference lists are non-negotiable

 • You want to search academic databases in your workflow